Skip to navigationSkip to main content

 Use Case: Colored stretch wrap is useful for everything from warehouse color coding to inventory dating.
 Create a system of organization, implement it, and watch as the efficiency of your shipping and storage increases.

-Coreless Stretch Wrapcoreless stretch wrap
+Coreless Stretch Wrap

 Advantages: Coreless stretch wrap is more sustainable than regular stretch wrap because it does without the core, leaving nothing to be thrown out after all the stretch wrap is used up.
 Pair with a reusable core for more efficiency.
 In addition, it will always come pre-stretched.